Response Updates

 The World Meteorological Center creates six lists of alphabetized male and female names for Atlantic cyclones.
 Each list is repeated every six years, with some names occasionally being replaced by others.

-The name “Don” has been used for two storms so far:
+Historically, the name “Don” had been used for two storms before this season:

 • • Tropical Storm Don in 2011